arjmandi/purple/README.md

 # Personal Motivation Story
 The Motivation of this work, beside the Asimov novels and years of working on AI projects, started in October 2021.
-AI has always been a part of my professional career, but it was the first conversation that I had with the person that I love.
+AI has always been a part of my professional career, but it was the first conversation topic that I had with the person that I love.

 In October 2021 something terrible happened, and it made something inside me to flip.
-I wasn't aware of it, but I unconsciously was working on AI in my free times thinking that if I create it, love will find the way to me.
+I wasn't aware of it, but that event made me work on AI more than before in my free time, unconsciously.
+Months later, I noticed it in myself.
+I was thinking that if I create AI, that first conversation will be restored and love will find its way to me.
-It might seem cool, but it was also mad and unrealistic, starting from nothing and from nowhere.

-At that period, our data team at [Eveince](https://eveince.com) was working on graph neural networks to build a better representation of texts for better understanding of financial advices given by experts on the internet [here](https://arxiv.org/abs/2211.16103).
-And I was thinking that despite that how graphs inheretly and generally are not a good tool to represent behaviour when they represent data and vice versa [On the Edge #11](https://arjmandi.substack.com/p/on-the-edge-5).
-This wasn't a step toward the design rather than removing things out of the way.
-But I also started to think more about what makes us intelligent.
+It might seem cool to work on AGI, but it was also mad and unrealistic, starting from nothing and from nowhere.
+At that period, our data team at [Eveince](https://eveince.com) was working on graph neural networks to build a better representation of texts for better understanding of financial advice given by experts on the internet [here](https://arxiv.org/abs/2211.16103).
+I thought of graphs more seriously.
+But then I came to the conclusion that graphs inherently and generally are not a good tool to represent behaviour when they represent data and vice versa [On the Edge #5](https://arjmandi.substack.com/p/on-the-edge-5).

+This wasn't a step toward a design, rather a step toward removing designs that don't work.
+This led me to even go further and leave most of the current architecture behind (which was a risky decision) but then again small lights in the path like [this twee](https://twitter.com/ylecun/status/1492604977260412928) from LeCunn kept me going.
+Studying Deepmind and OpenAI works has also made me to draw some predictions over the next months, not to feel good about my predictions but to see if I was right and current architectures are not enough, where they're going to end up, which helps me to find the design that might work.
+(On the Edge #11)[https://arjmandi.substack.com/p/on-the-edge-11].

-On Apr 25th [2022] to Fri the 29th, was the ICLR 2022, one of the most important events of introducing cutting-edge achievements in AI, sponsored by DeepMind, Google Research, Two Sigma, Microsoft, Meta, etc. DeepMind published an overview of their papers this year in [this post](https://www.deepmind.com/blog/deepminds-latest-research-at-iclr-2022).
-And I started to see a convergance between my findings and what was reflected in the "[BOOTSTRAPPED META-LEARNING](https://openreview.net/pdf?id=b-ny3x071E5)".
+On April 25th 2022, the ICLR 2022 was held.
+One of the most important events of introducing cutting-edge achievements in AI, sponsored by DeepMind, Google Research, Two Sigma, Microsoft, Meta, etc. DeepMind published an overview of their papers for ICLR in [this post](https://www.deepmind.com/blog/deepminds-latest-research-at-iclr-2022).
+And I started to see a convergence between my findings and what was reflected in the "[BOOTSTRAPPED META-LEARNING](https://openreview.net/pdf?id=b-ny3x071E5)".

-I articulated my ideas as a basis for more research even-though the Gato and DALL-E were at the center of attention, and I respected them as good solutions, but I was taking another direction which has been depicted in Purple.
+I articulated my ideas as a basis for more research even though interesting works at the time like Gato and DALL-E were on a different path.
+They've progressed dramatically over the past year into new versions or models like PALM-E. I categorize them as new computation tools, and for AGI I took another direction which has been depicted in Purple.